Anointing of the Sick

 The Diocese of Orlando and Immaculate Conception Church require 6 months’ notice before a wedding.
 Please contact the Parish Office (321) 725-0552 to begin the process.
 One of the first things Catholics will be asked for is an updated copy (issued within 6 months of registering for marriage prep) of your Baptismal Certificate issued from the original parish of your Baptism (no personal copies).
 If there is need of an annulment for either party, no date can be fixed until the annulment has been granted.
 Marriages at Immaculate Conception Church are celebrated year-round, except during the Season of Lent.

 Penance is an experience of the gift of God’s boundless mercy through confession of our sins.
 Confession frees us from our sins but it also challenges us to have the same kind of compassion and forgiveness for those who sin against us.

-The Sacrament of Penance & Reconciliation is celebrated each Saturday from 4:00-4:25 pm prior to the Saturday evening Vigil Mass.
-Feel free to approach one of our priests at anytime, or call the Parish Office (321) 725-0552 to request an opportunity to celebrate the Sacrament outside the scheduled times.
+The Sacrament of Penance & Reconciliation is celebrated each Saturday from 9:00-10:00am.
+Feel free to approach one of our priests at any time or call the Parish Office (321) 725-0552 to request an opportunity to celebrate the Sacrament outside the scheduled times.